dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis_attributes.md

    }
    ```

-DocFX has a [default filter configuration](#default-filter-configuration).
+DocFX has a [default filter configuration](#3-default-filter-configuration).
 If the user doesn't specify the filter configuration file path, default filter configuration would be used.
 Otherwise, user provided filter configuration would merge with the default one.
 If there is a conflict, user specified would overwrite the default one.

 The format of the filter configuration file
 -------------------------------------------

-### 1. <a name="api"></a>API Filter Rules
+### 1. API Filter Rules

 To filter out APIs, you could specify `apiRules` with a list of `exclude` or `include` rules.